 When creating a website there are many things that designers have to take into account.
 What will the website be used for?
 Who is it targeting?
 How should it function?
 The more a client shares with a designer about what they are looking for, the easier it is for the designer to create the website they truly want.
-IWD has been designing websites for 11 years; we have come up with a few tips to help you get the most out of working with your designer.
+IWD has been designing websites since 2001; we have come up with a few tips to help you get the most out of working with your designer.

 Know the type of functionality you want on the website